A cocktail of sealants

 • by pouring a sealant into a tyre already partially filled with another liquid sealant (to be safe, it’s always better to remove the tyre, wash it with water, dry it out, and then add the sealant);

-• using an inflate & repair cartridge, the resulting sealant will have an unpredictable lifespan (unless cartridge sealant and tyre sealant have the same formula, like our Espresso or Espresso Doppio cartridges and Caffélatex).
+• using an inflate & repair cartridge, the resulting sealant will have an unpredictable lifespan (unless cartridge sealant and tyre sealant have compatible formulas, like our Espresso or Espresso Doppio cartridges and Caffélatex or Végétalex).

-Generally speaking, mixing different sealants during a ride it’s not a problem, because the sealant mix still works enough to potentially repairing the puncture.
+Generally speaking, mixing different sealants during a ride it’s not a problem, because the sealant mix still works long enough to potentially repair the puncture.
 Anyway, once back home it’s always better to wash away the remaining sealant, then pour fresh sealant.

-Glitters or other solid fillers (like our Vitamina CL) do not chemically influence the sealant, although they could have a negative effect when not properly mixed.
+Glitters or other solid fillers (like our Vitamina CL) do not chemically influence the sealant, although they could have a negative effect when not properly mixed as polymerisation starters.

 Soapy water is another common contamination cause: it’s ok to wet the tyre beads to get a better seal and achieve an easier inflation, but the risk is to use too much water and/or the wrong product.
 Dishwashing liquids or kitchen detergents usually shorten the sealant lifespan.
 Furthermore, if too much soapy water remains inside the tyres and mixes with the sealant, it will reduce the ability of the sealant to repair the punctures.